cctbx/cctbx_project/mmtbx/probe/README.md

 ## Regression testing

-The file **ener_lib_molprobity.cif** is a drop-in replacement for the ener_lib.cif file that is found in the chem_data/geostd and chem_data/mon_lib directories under modules in a CCTBX build.
-It has atomic radii consistent with the original Probe code to enable regression tests between Probe2 and Probe.
-It should not be used in production once the CCTBX radii are adjusted (this is ongoing as of 3/4/2022).
-Note that replacing this file will impact other CCTBX programs that use atom radii.

 Regression tests were performed between Probe2 and the original Probe code in March 2022 before the release of Probe2:

 **@todo**